 (xii) In our opinion and according to the information and explanations given to us, the Company is the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards.

-(xiii) According to the information and explanations given to us and based on our examination of the records of the Company, it has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the period under review.
+(xiii) According to the information and explanations given to us and based on our examination of the records of the Company, it has made private placement of 65,70,000 equity shares of Rs.